Introduction

 Managers tend to make mistakes when they behave like hubris i.e., when they become overconfident in their skills and abilities.

-The other reasons include the absence of timely feedback, lack of empathy, micromanagement, ineffective strategic management, and minimal intent in building healthy relationships.
+The other reasons include the absence of timely feedback, lack of empathy, micromanagement, ineffective strategic management, and minimal intent in building healthy relationships, all of which negatively impact productivity.

 Let us now get to the real deal and talk about the common mistakes managers make.
 You will also get to know the methods that will help you in overcoming these mistakes.